grahamhagenah/portfolio/src/projects/scant-goods.md

   ...
 ```

-Finally, I wrote an action in a form to mutate the data, marking an item as either complete or incomplete depending on its current state.
-The data is optimistically updated in the component, which means the UI is updated to reflect the expected changes to the data.
-Then, the database is updated to synchronize with the client-side.
+Finally, I wrote an action in a form to mutate the data, marking an item as either complete or incomplete, depending on its current state.
+The action optimistically updates the data in the component, which means the UI is updated to reflect the expected changes to the data.
+Then, the database is updated to synchronize with the client side.

 ```jsx
 ...